-This summary must identify each relevant stakeholder (e.g. the Department, other Government agencies, landholders, etc.), the method of how they have been consulted and any resultant expectations and agreements in relation to the Final Land Use and the Rehabilitation Objectives and Completion Criteria.
+This summary must identify each relevant stakeholder (e.g. the Department, other Government agencies, landholders etc.), the method of how they have been consulted and any resultant expectations and agreements in relation to the refinement of the Final Land Use and Rehabilitation Objectives and Completion Criteria.